urbancamo/javaapiforkml/README.md

 _The objective of the Java API for KML is to provide Java interfaces for easy access to KML (Keyhole Markup Language) data._

-Thank you to the Micromata for this project open sourcing this project.
+Thank you to the Micromata for open sourcing this project.
 The repository has been transferred to [urbancamo](mailto:mark@wickensonline.co.uk) for onward maintenance.
 He will endeavour to keep dependencies security patched moving forward.
 Thank you to those who previously submitted pull requests or bug reports.